ruby-tmpl: Reference

 <?tmpl.http_headers_out ?>

-defaultIf name is not a header sent by the server, the value of default will be used instead.
+Attributes | Attribute | Value/Description | name | Name of the HTTP Header that was sent by the server. | default | If name is not a header sent by the server, the value of default will be used instead. |

-Description<?tmpl.http_headers_out ?> is used to include HTTP headers that were sent in by the client.
+Description | <?tmpl.http_headers_out ?> is used to include HTTP headers that were sent in by the client. |

 Example: